signalkuppe/pequeno/README.md

 ## Example site

-see the `/example` folder for a complete website
+See the `/example` folder for a complete website.
+[signalkuppe.com](https://www.signalkuppe.com/) is built with Pequeño.

 ## Performance